-For the students within the Mental Health Program, the content of this CourseBook aligns with activities, expectations, and assignments that are found in the KVCC Learning Management System (LMS) and KVCC's iTunes U companion courses corresponding to each course in the program.
+For the students within the Mental Health Program, the content of this CourseBook aligns with activities, expectations, and assignments that are found in the KVCC Learning Management System (LMS).

-Students are expected to read and absorb the information in the CourseBook, review the Assessment expectations outlined in each Chapter, and participate in the expectations set by the Instructor of the course in the LMS and/or the companion iTunes U class.
+Students are expected to read and absorb the information in the CourseBook, review the Assessment expectations outlined in each Chapter, and participate in the expectations set by the Instructor of the course in the LMS.